xlmliquidity/xlmliquidity.github.io/index.md

 On Wed Nov 03 2021 at 17:00:00 GMT+0200 (Eastern European Standard Time) validators will vote on whether to upgrade to Stellar protocol 18.

-If the vote goes through, the network upgrade is immediate, builders can connect they apps to `public network` and user can start to use them.
+If the vote goes through, the network upgrade is immediate, builders can connect they apps to `public network` and user can start to use them and earn interest.

 ```js